Getting Started

 What just changed:

-Before edikt, Claude writes code with no project standards,
+Before edikt, the model writes code with no project standards,

 no architecture awareness, and forgets everything between sessions.

-Now Claude reads your 6 rule packs before writing any code.
+Now the model reads your 6 rule packs before writing any code.

-Try it — ask Claude to write a function and watch it follow
+Try it — ask it to write a function and watch it follow

 your project's error handling and testing patterns.